6 Best DVD Menu Creators and How to Design Custom Disc Menus in 2026

 4. Burning capability

-- The next section introduces six DVD menu makers our team selected as the best.
+The next sections introduce six DVD menu makers our team selected as the best.
 We used IFOEdit to verify the menu IFO command logic, then reviewed each tool's pros, cons, and basic usage.
 The lineup includes three template-based, quick-start tools: DVDneXtCOPY DVD Creator, Freemake DVD Menu Creator, and DVD Flick, plus three advanced, highly customizable options for power users: DVDFab DVD Creator, DVDStyler, and AVStoDVD.

 3 Template-First DVD Menu Makers: Best for Quick Menu Creation